antieau/antieau.github.io/events.markdown

 <a href="https://aimath.org/workshops/upcoming/compstabhom/">Computations in stable homotopy
 theory, 27-31 October 2025, AIM</a>.

+<a href="https://algtoppr.github.io/">Algebraic structures in topology, San Juan, Puerto Rico,
+10-17 2026</a>.

 Brave new algebra in honor of Waldhausen, Bielefeld, 30 August to 3 September 2027.